Juice: Pulsed electric fields processing

-Depending on trends and regulations, beverages listed as 100% juice may actually contain unlisted additives.
-For example, most orange juice contains added ethyl butyrate (to enhance flavor), vitamin C (as ascorbic acid), and water (if from concentrate).
-When fruit juice is too sour, acidic, or rich to consume, it may be diluted with water and sugar to create an -ade (such as lemonade, limeade, cherryade, and orangeade).
-The 'ade' suffix may also refer to any sweetened, fruit-flavored drink, whether or not it actually contains any juice.
+Emerging or aspirational technologies

+Fruit juices contain compounds that can be undesirable to consumers.
+Apple juices can be cloudy, and grapefruit juices can be bitter.
+Enzymatic technologies, involving respectively pectinases and naringinase, address these problems.

 Health effects

 Juices are often consumed for their perceived health benefits.
 For example, orange juice with natural or added vitamin C, folic acid, and potassium.
-Juice provides nutrients such as carotenoids, polyphenols and vitamin  C that offer health benefits.
+Juice provides nutrients such as carotenoids, polyphenols, and vitamin C that offer health benefits.

 High consumption of fruit juice with added sugar may be linked to weight gain, but not all studies have shown this effect.
 If 100% from fruit, juice can help meet daily intake recommendations for some nutrients.

 100% fruit juice

-Research suggests that 100% fruit juice is not associated with increased risk of diabetes.
-A 2018 review concluded that 100% fruit juice increases the risk of tooth decay in children but there is "no conclusive evidence that consumption of 100% fruit juice has adverse health effects."
+Research suggests that 100% fruit juice is not associated with an increased risk of diabetes.
+A 2018 review concluded that 100% fruit juice increases the risk of tooth decay in children, but there is "no conclusive evidence that consumption of 100% fruit juice has adverse health effects."
+A 2025 umbrella review concluded that "the balance of evidence does not support the exclusion of 100% juice from food-based guides to healthy eating".

 Cranberry juice

-Although preliminary research indicated that cranberry (juice or capsules) may decrease the number of urinary tract infections in women with frequent infections, a more substantial Cochrane review concluded that there is insufficient evidence to indicate that cranberry juice consumption has any effect on urinary tract infections.
-Long-term tolerance is also an issue with gastrointestinal upset occurring in more than 30% of people.
+Preliminary research indicates that cranberry juice or capsules may decrease the number of urinary tract infections in women with frequent infections, and a more substantial Cochrane review concludes that there is some evidence that cranberry products reduce the risk of symptomatic urinary tract infections for women, children, and people following intervention, but not for the elderly, people with bladder emptying problems, or pregnant women.
+Long-term tolerance is also an issue, with gastrointestinal upset occurring in more than 30% of people.

 Negative effects

-The American Academy of Pediatrics as of 2017 says that fruit juice should not be given to children under age one due to the lack of nutritional benefit.
+As of 2017, the American Academy of Pediatrics says that fruit juice should not be given to children under the age of one due to its lack of nutritional benefit.
 For children ages one to six, intake of fruit juice should be limited to less than 4–6 oz per day (about a half to three-quarters of a cup) due to its high sugar and low fiber content compared to fruit.
-Overconsumption of fruit juices may reduce nutrient intake compared to eating whole fruits, and may produce diarrhea, gas, abdominal pain, bloating, or tooth decay.
+Overconsumption of fruit juices may reduce nutrient intake compared to eating whole fruits and may produce diarrhea, gas, abdominal pain, bloating, or tooth decay.

 Overconsumption of fruits and fruit juice may contribute to dental decay and cavities via the effect of fruit acids on tooth enamel.
 Longitudinal prospective cohort studies showed a significantly increased risk of type 2 diabetes when juices with added sugars were consumed compared to eating whole fruits.
-A 2014 review found that higher intake of sugar-sweetened fruit juice was significantly associated with risk of type 2 diabetes.
+A 2014 review found that a higher intake of sugar-sweetened fruit juice was significantly associated with a higher risk of type 2 diabetes.

 Overconsumption of fruit juice with added sugars has also been linked to childhood obesity.
-The American Journal of Public Health proposed that the Healthy Hunger-Free Kids Act of 2010 in the United States eliminate 100% fruit juices and substitute instead with whole fruits.
+The American Journal of Public Health proposed that the Healthy Hunger-Free Kids Act of 2010 in the United States eliminate 100% fruit juices and substitute them instead with whole fruits.